maxpautsch/knx_to_openhab/README.md

-# knx_to_openhab
+# KNX to openhab generator
-Generate openhab configuration (semantic model as also sitemap for basicui) based on ETS export
+Generate an openhab text configuration based on an ETS GA export.
+Despite all things and items, the sitemap for basicui is generated.
+The semantic model is supported.

 ## Export GAs:
 Select all GAs in ETS.
 Exportformat: CSV.
 Format 1/1 "Name/Adresse", SCV Seperator Tabulator.
 The GAs should follow the scheme floor/room/message.